Find Affordable College Courses

 Read full report on Design & Applied Arts at Three Rivers Community College

-Out of the 9 schools in Connecticut that were part of this year’s ranking, Housatonic Community College landed the # 5 spot on the list.
-Located in the city of Bridgeport, Housatonic Community College is a public school with a small student population.
+A rank of #5 on this year’s list means Housatonic Community College is a great place for design and applied arts students working on their associate degree.
+Located in the medium-sized city of Bridgeport, Housatonic Community College is a public college with a small student population.

 Of the 11 students majoring in design at Housatonic Community College, 27% are male and 73% are female.